 With that in mind, it became clear to me we weren't here to build yet another social media app.
 Having a social network was only the means to our end of which was making it easier for college students to look after their friends.
 We didn't need to create our own user id system, if we integrate facebook profiles using their SDK.

 The key drawback to with leveraging existing profiles is potential concerns over user privacy.
 Our remedy was a system where formed groups only last until the next morning.
 To use the app again, a new group must be created.
 To minimize friction in this process, we included recent and nearby friends at the top of the contact list.

 Inclusiveness was a major theme throughout both Chimehack and the mission our technology.
 Using our app is essentially making a pact within your friends.
 To embody this feeling of warmth, unity, and trust in a visual language, I designed a logo with a symmetrical heart pattern that blends warmly together.

 Usually when everyone's ready to go home, there's that one person that nobody can find.
 So I designed a detailed extension to the group view.
 Tapping on the friend brings you to more actions such as sending a push notification and enabling audio.
 Additionally we automatically set the true north of the inline map to that of the selected friend.

 We built this app because this was a tool missing from our everyday lives.
 For the rest of the summer we would often use it as a tool to ping and find eachother.
 Since then, similar apps such as Friend Finder and Companion have made their way into the market.

 In retrospect, the technology wasn't earth shattering, but this is a great example of how fast a talented team can work decisively when there is good chemistry.
-In one weekend, we shipped a product that would take a company at least half a year to assemble.
+In one weekend, we shipped a polished product that could have taken some people half a year.